elizavetasemenova/elizavetasemenova.github.io/_posts/2018-01-07-Teaching-a-workshop-on-DL-for-NLP.md

 ---

 Last October together with [Alex](http://www.ics.uzh.ch/~alexs/) and [Maria](https://modelsbottles.wordpress.com/) we submitted our proposal for a workshop at Applied Machine Learning Days 2018 at EPFL.
 Surprise - it was accepted!!
-This means tha on the 27th January
+This means that on the 27th January
 2018 we will give a full day workshop
 ["Machine Learning for News: Theory, Applications and Visualisation in Python"](https://www.appliedmldays.org/workshop_sessions/machine-learning-for-news-theory-applications-and-visualisation-in-python)